DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - You need security controls that protect data in each possible state: at rest, in transit or in use
 - Each state requires a different approach to security; note that there aren’t as many security options for data in use as there are for data at rest or data in transit

-- 2.6.1 Data states (e.g., in use, in transit, at rest)
+- 2.6.1 Data states (e.g., in use, in transit, at rest): **🥇Strong encryption is the only method that would protect data at all stages, in transit, rest, or even at the end of the life cycle.**
   - The three data states are at rest, in transit, and in use
     - 🔴**Data at rest**: any data stored on media such as hard drives or external media: Protecting Data at Rest: AES encryption, Access Control, redundancy/backup, Bitlocker, FileVault, symmetric encrytion e.g Serpent, IDEA.
 Data breaches cause the greatest reputational damage as a result of threats to data at rest.
 Data at rest with a high level of sensitivity is often encrypted to help prevent this.
 Disk-level encryption and column-level encryption protects data at rest.
     - 🔴**Data in transit**: any data transmitted over a network: Protecting Data in Motion: Data in transit is data that is traversing a network or is otherwise in motion.
 TLS, VPNs, and IPsec tunnels are all techniques used to protect data in transit.
 TLS encryption, email encrytion (SMIME, PGP), IPSEC, VPN, SSH